I’ve been shopping Black Friday deals for years, so trust me when I say I’ve made all the mistakes.

 If you want to snag one of these cards, here are three good ones we suggest.
 Keep in mind, most cards have a cap of around $2,500 worth of annual price adjustments:

-18. Sign up for Paribus to get automatic price adjustments.
+18. Sign up for Paribus and they’ll help you get price adjustments.

 Paribus really wants to do all your heavy lifting when it comes to getting a price adjustment after you make a purchase.

 *Paribus can no longer request price adjustments from Amazon.
-They still track your Amazon purchases and get Amazon price adjustments if you’ve linked your price protection credit card.
+However, they still track your Amazon Prime packages and help you get a refund on late deliveries.

 19. Recruit friends to get items on your list quicker.